 The maximum length of your document, based on a ten-minute presentation, should be about three pages, single-spaced in an easy to read font size.

-Please forward a copy of your presentation in a digital version, in rich text or word format, by e-mail or by fax at least five working days in advance of the meeting by fax or e-mail to:
+Please forward a digital copy of your presentation, in PDF or word format, at least five working days in advance of the meeting to:

 Take a slow, deep breath before you begin your presentation - it will help to relax you.
 Try not to speak too quickly.
 Remember, council is interested in what you are saying and wants you to make a successful presentation.
 As trustees will have received a copy of your written presentation, your verbal presentation to Council will have more impact if you use your time to highlight your essential points, rather than reading your presentation.